EcoG-io/josev/README.md

 ## Questions/Issues

 For generic questions regarding Josev as a whole we invite the user to create an issue in this repository.
-To report an issue or raise a question related to a specific module/service, we encorage you to create an issue directly in the repository where the question aplies.
-For example, if you found a bug while running the [ISO 15118] repo, then, please, open an issue in that repo.
+To report an issue or raise a question related to a specific module/service, we encourage you to create an issue directly in the repository where the question aplies.
+For example, if you found a bug while running the `iso15118` repo, then, please, open an issue in that repo.